technicalclipper/scrape2sui/README.md

 **3. Payment Challenge**

-The 402 response includes payment details:
+Following the x402 protocol, the middleware responds with HTTP 402 Payment Required.
+The response includes payment details:

 ```json
 {